flutter/website/src/development/data-and-backend/json.md

   /// The constructor is named after the source class, in this case User. factory User.fromJson(Map<String, dynamic> json) => _$[[highlight]]User[[/highlight]]FromJson(json);

-  /// `toJson` is the convention for a class to declare support for JSON
+  /// `toJson` is the convention for a class to declare support for serialization
-  /// serialization.
+  /// to JSON.
 The implementation simply calls the private, generated
   /// helper method `_$UserToJson`.
   Map<String, dynamic> toJson() => _$[[highlight]]User[[/highlight]]ToJson(this);
 }